-The phrase "happy holidays" enrages countless Christians and represents the heart of the war on Christmas.
-When an individual says "happy holidays" to a Christian instead of "merry Christmas," the Christian is supposed to assume that this is code for "I am an atheist, and I detest your Christmas."
+The phrase "happy holidays" seems to enrage many conservative Christians and represents the heart of the war on Christmas.
+When an individual says "happy holidays" to such a Christian instead of "merry Christmas," the Christian is supposed to assume that this is code for "I am an atheist, and I detest your Christmas."
 Never mind that many prominent atheists celebrate Christmas.

 And why do they take offense?
 They take offense because their right not to respect non-Christian beliefs is not being honored.
-This is what makes me suspect that many more Christians belong to the third category I mentioned above than one might otherwise guess.
+This is what makes me suspect that many more conservative Christians belong to the third category I mentioned above than one might otherwise guess.
 These Christians want to hear "merry Christmas," and they don't care how this greeting affects others.
 When this attitude wins, intolerance wins.